hornos/gridhowto/README.md

     bin/jockey esxi @<VM>

 Edit the kickstart file if you want to change the default settings.

+### Xen Server 6.X
+Download the ISO as written in the [https://wiki.openstack.org/wiki/XenServer/Install/PXE](Open Stack guide) and mount the ISO under `boot/xenserver/repo` and copy `mboot.c32` as `xenserver.c32` from the install media into jockey's root directory.

+Create a VM:

+    bin/vm create xen-01 Linux26_64 2 2048 2000000 vboxnet5

+Lets kickstart it and boot, please note that you have to switch off jockey boot after bootstrap:

+    bin/jockey xenserver 08:00:27:C9:BD:3D xen-01 10.1.1.10

+Since Xen is RedHat-based you are ready to go with Ansible (add `xen-01` to the `hosts` file):

+    bin/ping root@xen-01

+### XCP 1.X
+Mount the ISO under `boot/xcp/repo` and copy `mboot.c32` as `xcp.c32` from the install media into jockey's root directory.

+Create a VM:

+    bin/vm create xcp-01 Linux26_64 2 2048 2000000 vboxnet5

+Lets kickstart it and boot, please note that you have to switch off jockey boot after bootstrap:

+    bin/jockey xcp 08:00:27:C9:BD:3D xcp-01 10.1.1.10

+Since XCP is RedHat-based you are ready to go with Ansible (add `xcp-01` to the `hosts` file):

+    bin/ping root@xcp-01

 ### Other Mini-Linux Variants
 You can boot Cirros and Tiny Linux as well.
 For CirrOS put `initrd.img` and `vmlinuz` into `boot/cirros`, for Tiny Linux put `core.gz` and `vmlinuz` into `boot/tiny`, and switch eg. to Tiny: